 If you’re trying to figure out how often or not you should be running a certain piece of clothing through the wash, check the care label.
 Different fabrics and garments require different amounts of upkeep and temperature, so don’t assume that everything can get thrown into one load!

 For example, some cotton fabrics can shrink if washed on high heat or hot water while washing in cold water will help prolong the life of some of your garments.
+If you are unsure, washing clothes in warm water is usually a safe bet.

 There are various fabrics out there, and you should always check the care label to know how often they can be washed!